burtonator/spinn3r-artemis-client-example/README.md

 java -cp "lib/*" com.spinn3r.artemis.client.Client --dir=/var/spool/spinn3r-artemis-client/default
 ```

+All options for the client are read from the directory you specify.

 Archives
 ========

 By default all Spinn3r clients have access to the last 4 hours worth of content.

+We optimize our stack to keep hot data in cache and highly available.

 It's your responsibility to keep a client up and running and listening to data.